 We are proud to introduce you to these 15 favorites.
 With such a wide variety of outstanding options, it is easy to reconnect with nature in the Lone Star State on a camping trip.

 You just have to choose which type of camper you want to be for the weekend.
 You can choose to live in luxurious RV campsites with all kinds of built-in luxuries or in a travel trailer that is just big enough for one.
 At many of these campgrounds, you can also choose to go primitive camping by staying in a tent.

 You can spend time exploring the Piney Woods of East Texas, the coastline of South Texas, the high plains of northwest Texas, the Hill Country, or the desert of West Texas.
 Start planning your adventure now by getting reservations at these campgrounds as many fill up very quickly.

-If you get tired of exploring the campground, then most are located near small or large cities with many activities, just begging you to come to do them.
+If you get tired of exploring the campground, then reconnect with civilization, most places are located near small or large cities with many activities, just begging you to come to them.
 Get your rig ready for your next Texas camping adventure.